dotnet/AspNetCore.Docs/aspnetcore/performance/memory.md

 ---
 title: Memory management and patterns in ASP.NET Core
 author: rick-anderson
-description: Learn how memory is managed in ASP.NET Core and the c. ms.author: riande ms.custom: mvc ms.date: 10/26/2019
+description: Learn how memory is managed in ASP.NET Core and how the garbage collector (GC) works. ms.author: riande ms.custom: mvc ms.date: 10/26/2019